djotaku/adventofcode/2022/README.md

 ## Days I could not complete
 ### Part 1 Sections Still incomplete:
-- Day 13 - the recursive answer I was trying to formulate did not work and I ran out of day.
+- Day 15 - need help with algorithm for part 1
+- Day 16 - will probably run out of day before I can even really get started on this one.
+Did write down some ideas, though.
 ### Part 2 Sections Still incomplete:
 - Nothing yet
 ### Language Specific